b0bh00d/QSimpleRestServer/README.md

 # QSimpleRestServer (shared library)

-This is a clone of the original QSimpleRestServer, with the following modifications:
+This is a clone of the original QSimpleRestServer, with the following modifications (so far):

 * Adds a .pro file to build as a shared library
 * Exposes some critical QHttpRequest methods up the food chain to servers (e.g., headers())